College Factual by our College Data Analytics Team

 4

-The school has a low student loan default rate of 0.9%.
+The student loan default rate at San Jose State is lower than is typical, just 0.9% of students default in three years.
 Approximately 19,939 students take at least one class online at San Jose State.
-9,800 of San Jose State students are attending part time.
+There are roughly 9,800 part time students in attendance at San Jose State.

 5

 Our rankings recognize SUNY College of Environmental Science and Forestry as the #5 school in this year's rankings.
-Located in the medium-sized city of Syracuse, ESF is a public college with a small student population.
+Located in the midsize city of Syracuse, ESF is a public college with a small student population.
 As a testament to the quality of education offered at ESF, the school also landed the #3 rank in our Best Colleges for Natural Resources Conservation ranking.

 Read More…